k2406/compose-axion-ax-hackathon-2026-full-solution-template/README.md

 #### Final Presentation

 Unlike Phase 1 presentation, in Phase 2 you can freely decide the template, flow and content of your technical presentation.
-Ensure you cover all aspects of solution innovation, novelty, architecture, open datasets/models developed and used, final deliverable details, KPIs of your solution, AI/Agent use, any other details.
+Ensure you cover all aspects of your solution - innovation, novelty, architecture, open datasets/models developed and used, final deliverable details, KPIs of your solution, AI/Agent use, any other details.

 #### Full Submission Demo Video